Easy A: Critical response

-On the review aggregator website Rotten Tomatoes, Easy A has an approval rating of 85% based on 193 reviews, with an average rating of 7.1/10.
+On the review aggregator website Rotten Tomatoes, Easy A has an approval rating of 85% based on 192 reviews, with an average rating of 7.1/10.
 The site's critical consensus reads: "It owes a huge debt to older (and better) teen comedies, but Easy A proves a smart, witty showcase for its irresistibly charming star, Emma Stone."
 Another review aggregator, Metacritic, assigned the film a weighted average score of 72 out of 100, based on 35 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave it an average grade of A− on an A+ to F scale.

 Chicago Sun-Times film critic Roger Ebert gave the film three and a half out of four stars, writing: "Easy A offers an intriguing middle ground to the absolute of sexual abstinence: Don't sleep with anybody, but say you did.
 It's a funny, engaging comedy that takes the familiar but underrated Emma Stone and makes her, I believe, a star."
-Richard Corliss of Time magazine named Emma Stone's performance one of the ten best film performances of 2010: "Stone lends winning maturity and a gift for making sassy dialogue sound natural.
+Richard Corliss of Time magazine named Stone's performance one of the ten best film performances of 2010: "Stone lends winning maturity and a gift for making sassy dialogue sound natural.
 This 22-year-old is an actress-personality — a star — around whom Hollywood could build some pretty good movies."
 John Griffiths from Us Weekly gave it two and a half stars out of four: "With her husky voice and fiery hair, Stone is spectacular, echoing early Lindsay Lohan...The story is thin, and the laughs meager."

 The Independent praised Easy A for redefining tropes of teen films, particularly sex comedies.
 In a retrospective piece for The Washington Post, Anying Guo discussed its influence, pointing out how it subverted "sex-crazed tropes into a sharp, thoughtful film" by satirizing teens' obsession with virginity itself.
 Guo added: "Packed with references to “Say Anything” and other ’80s homages, the film felt refreshing against the steady churn of bildungsroman narratives that often centered on young men."